SBTHDR/bittodo/README.md

-# Laravel 7 Crud To-Do
+# Bit-todo a laravel 7 CRUD To-Do SPA

 ## About Repository

-A very simple Laravel 7 based Curd Todo SPA Application.
+Bit-todo is a very simple CRUD Todo SPA Application based on Laravel 7.

 ## Tech Specification